RobinManoli/elma-imager/README.md

   -R, --replays <pattern>           path and filename for extra replays to render, for example elmapath/rec/29*.rec -d, --delay <number>              delay in milliseconds between displaying each frame in .gif (default: 33) -C, --capture-framerate <number>  experimental - by default .rec files are captured in 30 fps, which you can change with this setting (default: 30)
+  --lev-scale <number>              modding the level to a certain scale (default: 1) --rec-scale <number>              modding the replay(s) to a certain scale (intentionally weird output, fitting a lev with a new scale) (default: 1)
   -D, --debug                       debug output --help                            display help for command
 ```